Antarctica for beginners: an essential guide

 For powder hounds, freeriders and backcountry skiers, there are few places left where you can experience a ride that hasn’t already been conquered many times over.
 The Tien Shan mountains are one of the last remaining regions where every suitable peak, slope and valley has not yet been developed for winter sports.
-So if you are seeking to ski virgin territory, Kyrgyzstan can deliver.
+So if you are seeking to ski virgin territory, skiing in Kyrgyzstan can deliver.

 For the rest of us mere mortals who prefer managed pistes and cozy accommodation but feel like an adventure or a change of scene, Kyrgyzstan is equally enticing as a ski destination, and works out to be excellent value to boot.
 It may involve a longer flight to get there, but the bed and board options are much cheaper than in most European or US resorts.